 end

 The programmers then fill in the step definitions.
 The scenarios use these functions.
-Once a full reasonable set of steps exist, any member of the team, technical or non-technical, can create new scenarios easily.
+Once a full reasonable set of steps exists, any member of the team, technical or non-technical, can create new scenarios easily.
 Creating a new scenario could be 80-100% reuse and 0-20% new code.

 The artifacts are powerful as an idea, but they don’t actually drive development without real process change.

-BDD as a Process
+BDD as a process

 It’s worth noting that BDD is a process - a way of driving software development.
 The story template and the Gherkin are just the artifact, the permanent record.
 The process is a collaboration between development, test, and product owner, sometimes called the three amigos.
 That three amigos meeting is critical to Acceptance Test Driven Development, which BehaviorDriven.org describes as an evolutionary ancestor to BDD.